earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R02-subset-time-series-data-R.md

 ## Subset the Data

-If we wanted to zoom in and look at some data over a smaller time period, we can subset it.
-Let's create a subset of data for the time period around the flood between 15 August to 15 October 2013.
-We will use the `filter()` function in the `dplyr` package to do this.
+You may want to only work with a subset of your time series data.
+Let's create a subset of data for the time period around the flood between 15
+August to 15 October 2013.
+We use the `filter()` function in the `dplyr` package to do this.
+But first, let's explore the concept of a pipe in `R`.

 ### Introduction to the pipe %<%

 Pipes let you take the output of one function and send it directly to the next, which is useful when you need to do many things to the same data set.
-Pipes in R look like %>% and are made available via the `magrittr` package, installed automatically with `dplyr`.
+Pipes in R look like `%>%` and are made available via the `magrittr` package, installed automatically with `dplyr`.